lijohnttle/VH-Beanworks-Challenge/README.md

 ### Running

-- Open Command Line / Terminal in your system and navigate to the directory with clonned repository
+1. Open Command Line / Terminal in your system and navigate to the directory with clonned repository.
-- To build project execute next commands:
+2. To build project execute next commands:

 ```
 npm install
 npm run build:prod
 ```

-- To run application run next command:
+3. To run application run next command:

 ```
 npm start
 ```

-Open in the browser http://localhost:3000/ (or specify another port if it has been changed in config file).
+4. Open in the browser http://localhost:3000/ (or specify another port if it has been changed in config file).